Go to ChapterBuzz →

 "I love so many different things it's slightly alarming," says thriller author Magdalena Adic Turcin, "but that mix of curiosity, structure, chaos, and creativity is exactly where my best ideas come from."

-Magdalena is also a high school teacher in Croatia.
-"I still think it's unfair how one country can fit forests, mountains, a clean sea, and islands tucked right beneath mountain peaks," she says about the country where she was born and raised.
+Born and raised in Croatia, Magdalena draws inspiration from the natural beauty of her homeland.
+"I still think it's unfair how one country can fit forests, mountains, a clean sea, and islands tucked right beneath mountain peaks," she says.

 It must be the perfect setting for writing, because Magdalena has received plenty of praise for her psychological thriller novel The Eye Collector, the first in the series of the same name.
 Currently, she's working on the second installment, The Mirror Collector.
 Stay tuned!